-The tool UPPAAL is is designed for design, simulation, and verification of real-time systems that can be modeled as networks of timed automata [1] extended with integer variables and richer user-defined data types.
+The tool UPPAAL is designed for design, simulation, and verification of realtime systems that can be modeled as networks of timed automata [2] extended with integer variables and richer user-defined data types.
 A timed automaton is a finite-state machine extended with clock variables.
-The tool uses a dense time model of time and clock variables evaluate to real numbers.
+The tool uses a dense time model of time so clock variables evaluate to real numbers.
 All the clocks progress synchronously.